abhibha1807/abhibha1807.github.io/_pages/about.md

 Timeline
 ======
+* August 2023: Our paper 'Towards Accurate and Clinically Meaningful Summarization of Electronic Health Record Notes: A Guided Approach' was accepted at IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’23) for presentation!
-* Summer 2023: Currently also collaborating the the SISL lab at Stanford!
+* June 2023: Currently collaborating with the SISL lab at Stanford
-* Summer 2023: Selected as a Graduate Student Researcher in the IRIS lab at Pitt
+* May 2023: Selected as a Graduate Student Researcher in the IRIS lab at Pitt
-* 2022 - Started attending the University of Pittsburgh as a Grad Student
+* August 2022 - Commenced enrollment as a graduate student at the University of Pittsburgh.
+* Sept 2022: My second paper 'Disambiguating spatial prepositions: The case of geo-spatial sense detection' was published in the Transactions in GIS journal.
+* July 2022: My first paper 'Neural Architecture Search for Pneumonia Diagnosis from Chest X-Rays' was published at the prestigious journal of Nature Scientific reports!
-* May 2021 - Started research in the ECE Department at UCSD
+* May 2021 - Started research in the Electrical and Computer Engineering Department at UCSD
+* June 2021 - Completed my bachelor's in Computer Science and Engineering
 * May 2020 - Interned at TCS Research, Pune
+* May 2018 - Started working as a researcher at the National Institute of Technology, Nagpur
-* July 2021 - Completed my bachelor's from Indian Institute of Information Technology, Nagpur
+* July 2017 - Commenced my bachelor's degree from the Indian Institute of Information Technology, Nagpur

 <!--